yohman/21W-UP206A/README.md

 ## Office Hours:

-_Please email in advance for appointments._
+_Please email in advance for appointments_

 * Yoh: Thursdays 1PM - 3PM and by appointment
 * Chris: Thursdays 10AM-12PM and by appointment